joshnicholas/blog/journalism/is-there-a-mental-health-crisis-what-australian-data-reveals-about-impact-of-covid-lockdowns.md

 date: 2021-09-02
 ---

-<center>From 02 September 2021:</center><br><br>

-<blockquote><p>Some politicians and commentators are calling for lockdowns to end to prevent a mental health crisis, but it is not clear what exactly the impact is.</p><br>

-<p>Experts who spoke to Guardian Australia said calls to end lockdowns ignored longer-term mental health trends, as well as the fact that increasing cases resulting from reopening would not be great for mental health either.</p><br>
+<br><center>by Josh Nicholas</center><br>

+<center>02 September 2021</center><br><br>

-<p>We delved into several datasets to get a clearer picture of the impact of lockdowns on mental health.</p><br>
+<blockquote><p>We delved into several datasets to get a clearer picture of the impact of lockdowns on mental health.</p><br>

+<p>The Covid pandemic has seen large increases in contacts with support organisations such as Beyond Blue and Kids Helpline.
+Data shared by NSW Health also showed an increase in self-harm presentations of children at emergency departments during the pandemic.
+Lockdowns also appear associated with even greater use of these support services, as well as mental health services booked through Medicare.</p><br>

+<p>Guardian Australia compiled data on more than 500 mental health items on the Medicare Benefits Schedule, and found that usage tends to be roughly uniform around the country over time.
+However, there was a significant peak in mental health services use in Victoria around the time of the extended 2020 lockdown.
+This was not matched in other states.</p><br>

 </blockquote><br>

-<p>Read more <a href="https://www.theguardian.com/australia-news/datablog/2021/sep/03/is-there-a-mental-health-crisis-what-australian-data-reveals-about-impact-of-covid-lockdowns">here</a>.</p>
+<center><a href="https://www.theguardian.com/australia-news/datablog/2021/sep/03/is-there-a-mental-health-crisis-what-australian-data-reveals-about-impact-of-covid-lockdowns">Read more</a></center>